DataSF/draft-publishing-standards/formats/location-addresses.md

 # Location \(addresses\)

 * Where appropriate, use the Enterprise Address System addresses
+  * @@SFGIS: where should we send people to learn about EAS?
 * You may output these as individual fields or as full address strings
   * When formatting as one field, it is still important to make sure the component pieces are well formed within the string.